 4.Get to Know St. Brigid

 Around Kildare, there’s the Saint Brigid cathedral which was consecrated in 1230, also a National Monument and holds regular services.
-It has a 12th century round tower that still stands, a replica of the Fire Temple, known for being the original location of St. Brigid’s perpetual flame, and nearby, the Solas Bhride, a centre celebrating the legacy of St Brigid of Kildare.
+It has a 12th century round tower that still stands, a replica of the Fire Temple, known for being the original location of St. Brigid’s perpetual flame, and nearby, the Solas Bhride, a center celebrating the legacy of St Brigid of Kildare

 5.Newbridge Silverware Visitor Center & Museum of Style Icons